lizadams/CMAQ-WS/content/1-create-cluster/c-know-cluster/index.en.md

 :::

 :::alert{type=info}
-Please use the SSM Connect Shell for all sections of the training except the visualization using Jupyter Notebook or VERI
+Please use the SSM Connect Shell for all sections of the training except the visualization using Jupyter Notebook or VERDI
 :::

 If you create a new shell, or switch between a shell in the Terminal on SSM Connect, you will need to verify your username and verify that you are using the tcsh shell..